knameless27/apply-bot/README.md

 - python main.py

-The bot will launch the Chrome browser, navigate to the specified job application website, and fill in the required details using the information provided in the env.json file.
+The bot will launch the Chrome browser, navigate to the specified job application website.

 Note: Ensure that you have Python installed on your machine.
 ## Support